dennislee928/dennis-s-note-vault/ietls sprint/Error log v4.md

 4. Several advices were given.
     Several advice was given.
 5. The usages of these tools increased.
+    The usage of these tools increased.
 6. The progresses of technology can be seen.
+    Technology  progress can be seen.

 ---